delasign/ArtzyCamera/README.md

 - <a href="https://medium.com/ar-tips-and-tricks/a-scntechnique-requires-a-scn-model-filetype-b8cf01c93414">A SCNTechnique requires a .scn model</a>

 <b>Stroke</b>:
 The key parts to this working are found in *PieceOfArtzy/PieceOfArtzy.swift* line 66 -> 92.
-The amount to show has to be programmed in for the camera to be able to capture it.
-For a non-capturable version, please read:
+The amount of the letter that must be shown at any given instance has to be programmed in order for the camera to be able to capture it.
+For a non-capturable version and how to take it from there to the latest version, please read:

 - <a href="https://medium.com/ar-tips-and-tricks/a-free-stroke-metal-shader-on-a-timer-for-arkit-ios-11-4-12-8c69cbcaae80">Free Stroke Metal Shader on a Timer</a>